4Christopher/OKCupid-questions-downloader/README.md

 * Write a script to take this data and answer questions based on it!
 (Basically, an importer to match this exporter.)
 * Harvest questions you created.

+## Related projects

+For downloading messages from OkCupid, I can recommend the [OkCupid-Message-Downloader](https://github.com/lehrblogger/OkCupid-Message-Downloader).